-How the new industrial cloud can help IT managers navigate Industry 4.0 implementation.
+How the new industrial cloud can help IT manager navigate Industry 4.0

 11 Mar, 2019

 How the industrial cloud can help IT managers with the consequences of the Industry 4.0 redefined manufacturing pyramid of control.

 Traditionally, factories and manufacturers employed a structured pyramid of control in order to implement automation and manage onsite data acquisition and collection.
 Currently, manufacturers are faced with challenges since they have to store, process and analyze large amounts of real-time data.
 Processing this data assists with the streamlining of factory value chains, the development of predictive maintenance solutions,the ability to trace compliance and production output to machine level, and develop customized configurations of products, among other benefits.
 The industrial cloud can potentially, operate as a base for long-term storage and learning for this data.